jsfix-ci/goosefactory/README.md

 A tuple of { action-creator, action-type, saga-generator, take-effect }.

-## A tool to conveniently define and use them
+## A wrapper to easily define and use them

 A sibling library, [Duckfactory](https://github.com/espen42/duckfactory), was made for bundling actioncreators and -types with reducers, and handling the mess internally and conveniently - while also exposing them for unit testing etc.